Henry J. Donahue, Ph.D

 BME Ph.D.
 Student

 Rachel is a Ph.D. student studying biomedical engineering under Dr. Donahue at VCU.
 Her undergraduate degree was from the University of Florida in 2018 in biomedical engineering as well.
-Her current research involves studying the endocannabinoid system, particularly the CB2 receptor, and how it can be used to enhance osteoblastic differentiation.
-Her future plans include using cannbidiol, and loading it to a biocompatible scaffold to be used for in vivo studies.
+Her current research involves studying the endocannabinoid system, particularly the CB1 and CB2 receptors, and how they influence bone metabolism under different loading conditions.

 CLSE Undergraduate Student